curv3d/curv/docs/Slides.rst

 Compiling Curv to GPU Code
 ==========================
-The Geometry Compiler translates a shape to GPU code for rendering that shape.
+The Shape Compiler translates a shape to GPU code for rendering that shape.

 The shape's distance and colour functions are compiled into a fragment shader or compute kernel.